 We think that a travel cot or crib is an essential piece of kit to take with you when travelling with a baby.

-Whether you are planning a round the world trip with your baby or you are visiting friends or relatives for the weekend, having a baby travel bed is something that will come in super handy for all parents.
+Whether you are planning an around the world trip with your baby or you are visiting friends or relatives for the weekend, having a baby travel bed is something that will come in super handy for all parents.

-In this post, we will review the best travel cribs (2019 – so bang up to date) showing you which features we think are the most important and help you pick the right cot for your travels.
+In this post, we will review the best travel cribs (2020 update – so bang up to date) showing you which features we think are the most important and help you pick the right cot for your travels.

 Why take your own Travel Cot?